-Texas Tech University's Records Retention Schedule was officially signed off on April 4, 2011, by the State of Texas, with revisions to the schedule approved on August 28, 2012.
-The Records Retention Schedule (RRS) lists identified record series by category along with a brief description.
+The revised Texas Tech University's Records Retention Schedule was officially approved for use as of July 18, 2014.
+The Records Retention Schedule (RRS) lists identified record series by category along with a brief description, the minimum acceptable retention time, and any legal citations and/or related remarks.

 To help Tech employees better manage their records the following documents have been created: